Raise a Pint to Fall Beer Festivals in North Carolina

 1 Beericana Craft Beer and Music Festival

-Come sample beer from local brewers as well as brewers from across the state and beyond at Sugg Farm Park.
+Come sample beer from local brewers as well as brewers from across our state and beyond at Sugg Farm Park.
 There will also be performances by North Carolina bluegrass bands throughout the day and some of the area’s best food trucks to go with that great beer.

 2 Brewgrass Festival